fetyr2004/wgetdlscript/README.md

 `dl /path/to/text/file`

 It will download the links to the current directory, with the specified file names that you created next to the url in the text file.
 Simple!

+To change .mp4's to .mkv's, go to the directory with the .mp4's and run v24.
+It will convert any mp4 to mkv by only changing containers, and then will rename them so it's <filename>.mkv instead of <filename>.mp4.mkv